Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 Also includes a dedicated multiplayer setup, plus the original 2 mission demo updated to the latest version.

+Features the new Lay D Denton Projct as an install option, a female JC Denton player mod!

 Selected by default is the fantastic mod:

 #### Deus Ex: Transcended